 Sushi is a dish consisting of cooked rice served with raw fish and vegetables.
-While there has been no conclusive evidence of negative health effects of eating sushi for healthy individuals, some people might find it difficult to eat the popular Japanese food if they have fatty liver disease.
+While there has been no conclusive evidence of negative health effects of eating sushi for healthy individuals, people might have to stop eating the popular Japanese food if they have fatty liver disease.

 Why you shouldn’t eat sushi if you have a fatty liver?

-However, there might be some potential workarounds (most likely home-made) that would allow you to eat sushi if you really, really want to.
+However, there might be some potential workarounds (usually home-made) that would allow you to eat sushi if you really, really want to.
+In moderation, so don’t get your hopes up too much!

 And those workarounds would involve you preparing the sushi with brown rice or whole rice, opposed to the traditional (and highly processed) white rice.